The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 accept: A boolean value specifying whether the user has accepted (true) or denied (false)resetResets all internal state except consent.
 This method expects no arguments and returns no value.

-flushFlushes queued analytics and personalization events.
-This method expects no arguments and returns a
+flushFlushes queued Insights API and Experience API events.
+This method expects no arguments and returns

 destroyDestroys the current SDK instance and releases runtime listeners/resources.
 This method is intended for explicit teardown paths, such as tests or hot-reload workflows.
 It expects no arguments and returns no value.